Life Extension Magazine®

 Some epidemiologic evidence has shown that trace amounts of lithium in tap water are associated with a reduced prevalence of obesity.

-Evidence from rodent models has shown that low-dose lithium may prevent diet-induced obesity, including to a similar degree as exercise training.
+Evidence from rodent models has shown that low-dose lithium may prevent diet-induced obesity.
 Both clinical and animal models suggest that lithium can enhance insulin function and improve glucose control.

 However, various lines of animal models and clinical evidence are inconsistent on this topic, so more research is needed.9